-DESIGNATED TO EDUCATION & MUSIC PROGRAMS & MARY LOU JOHNSON LIBRARY of the former Kenton National Bank, Wilco Corporation and San Antonio Hospital.
-He was a member of the American Legion and the Elks and held leadership positions with the Chamber of Commerce, American Heart Association and the Knights of Columbus.
+DESIGNATED TO EDUCATION & MUSIC PROGRAMS & MARY LOU JOHNSON LIBRARY positions with the Chamber of Commerce, American Heart Association and the Knights of Columbus.
 Born in 1914, Leo, known as "Barney", graduated from Kenton High School in 1932.
 He served in World War II, as did his brothers, Jerome and LeRoy.
 LeRoy was one of nine local soldiers killed in the Battle of Munda in the Pacific Theater of war in 1945.
 Until his death in February of 2005, Barney's lifelong love of golf and the pursuit of family history continued to occupy him as well as attending services at Immaculate Conception Church.